Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project: Conclusions

 \section{Conclusions}

 In this paper we have shown how the error estimator of Bank--Weiser, involving the solution of a local problem on a special finite element space, can be mathematically reformulated and implemented straightforwardly in a modern finite element software with the aid of automatic code generation techniques.
-Through a series of numerical results we have shown that the Bank--Weiser is highly competitive in accurately predicting the total global error and in driving an adaptive mesh refinement strategy.
+Through a series of numerical results we have shown that the estimator is highly competitive in accurately predicting the total global error and in driving an adaptive mesh refinement strategy.
 Furthermore, the basic methodology and implementation for the Poisson problem can be extended to tackle more complex mixed discretizations of PDEs including nearly-incompressible elasticity or Stokes problems.
+We have also shown the (strong) scalability of our method when implemented in parallel and that the error estimation time is significantly lower than the primal solution time on a large problem.